 If you’ve been thinking about selling your business, you should put a solid sales plan in place even if you don’t act on it right away.
-According to Fred S. Steingold, business attorney and author of The Complete Guide to Selling a Business, planning in advance is the idea scenario.
+According to Fred S. Steingold, business attorney and author of The Complete Guide to Selling a Business, planning in advance is the ideal scenario.

 “A business owner should start planning for a sale at least four years in advance.”
 (Steingold)